trailblazer/trailblazer.github.io/gems/operation/controller.md

       end
     end

-Internally, this will do as follows.
+This _runs_ the operation with `params`, sets `@operation` and `@model` on the controller instance, and returns the operation instance.

+Note that you can grab the operation and reassign it to another instance variable if you have multiple operation invocations.

+    class CommentsController < ApplicationController
+      def create
+        create_op = run Comment::Create # returns operation instance.
+        @comment  = create_op.model
+      end

+The call stack in `#run` is as follows.

+    #run
       process_params!(params)
       result, op = Comment::Create.run(params)
       @operation = op
       @model     = op.model
-    @form      = op.contract

 First, you have the chance to normalize parameters.
 The controller's `params` hash is then passed into the operation run.
-After that, the three instance variables on the controller are set, giving you access to operation instance, form and model.
+After that, operation and model are assigned to controller instance variables.

 An optional block for `#run` is invoked only when the operation was valid.